ameroyer/ameroyer.github.io/_posts/2017-12-02-wonderwheel.markdown

 tags: visualization, css
 categories: projects
 thumb: /images/thumbs/wonderwheel.png
+description: "Wonderwheel is a small data visualization project for representing images color distributions."
 ---

 Wonderwheel is a small data visualization project for representing images color distributions.
- More specifically, an image is represented as <span class="keyword">three separate hue histograms</span> for visually black pixels, visually white pixel, and the rest (perceived color inormation).
+ More specifically, an image is represented as <span class="keyword">three separate hue histograms</span> for visually black pixels, visually white pixel, and the rest (perceived color information).
 Finally, I generate the histogram at different stages of blurriness of the image (in decreasing order) to obtain an animation, displayed with pure <span class="inline-code">HTML/CSS</span>.

 <link rel="stylesheet" href="/notebooks/2017_12_02_wonderwheel/html/image2.css">
 <link rel="stylesheet" href="/notebooks/2017_12_02_wonderwheel/html/image3.css">